metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 # Create your own metauni node with zone-based voice chat

 Creating a metauni node is *free and easy*, requiring no coding experience (there are a few steps though).
-If you want to dive straight into setting up your node, skip to The Guide below.
+If you want to dive straight into setting up your node, no problem: skip to **The Guide** below.

 In this introductory section we briefly how a metauni node works.
 We use Roblox to provide a 3D virtual social environment, and Discord to implement an automated zone-based voice chat.
 When a user steps into a zone inside a metauni node, they should automatically be moved to the corresponding voice channel in discord.
 In the context of a large, virtual gathering of people, this facilitates a much more natural way for people to gather and talk to eachother in smaller groups.
 ![](goal.jpeg)